Exclusive offer from TechRadar and TunnelBear

 The Chrome extension added an icon to our address bar, and tapping this displayed our location on a tiny drop-down map.
 New locations can be chosen from a list (and, at last, it's sorted alphabetically), and a button gets you instantly connected or disconnected.

 There are no extra features, no WebRTC or tracker blocking or anything else.
-But the extension does have a small usability plus in its keyboard shortcut.
+But the extension does have a small usability plus in its keyboard shortcut support.
 If you want to keep your hands off the mouse, pressing Ctrl+Shift+U will connect you to the VPN, and pressing it again will toggle the connection off when you're done.

 We checked the Firefox extension to see if it had any more options, but no, it looked and worked much the same as the Chrome edition.